 When your child has special needs, much of the day, and sometimes even the night, is spent taking care of someone extremely dependent upon you.
 A significant amount of energy and time is spent planning and strategizing to stay ahead of your child’s needs.
 Though I became almost intuitive in recognizing the signs and red flags of my own child’s health, I simultaneously became less in tune and downright negligent of my own.

 For the first few years of our daughter’s life, I did not manage my personal needs well, if at all.
-I dove into advocacy mode intensely and before I knew what hit me, I was suffering from sleep deprivation, anxiety, depression and physical health issues.
+I dove into advocacy mode intensely and before I knew what hit me, I was suffering from sleep deprivation, anxiety, depression, and physical health issues.
 What I didn’t realize, until hitting rock bottom, was that caring for my own needs is caring for my child’s needs; because, what my child needs most, is the healthiest version of me.
 This necessity requires striking a most delicate balance of intentionality in caring for myself alongside caring for my child.
 As learned from experience, I’m of no help to my child if I have run myself into the ground and can even cause a greater hindrance in the needed consistency of her care.
 It is vitally important that I invest in myself in order to become a caregiver fit for the long haul.

 These are some practices I began implementing to help me care for myself while caring for my special needs child:

 As tempting as it is to sacrifice some zzz’s for the case of productivity after the kids go to bed, I’m realizing only so much efficiency happens after a certain time.
 As much as I would like to prove otherwise, I cannot fully function on less than 7 hours of sleep a night.
 And with all the challenges that the following day may bring, it will be much more manageable if begun with sufficient rest.
 For rest, indeed, makes me a better parent.
 And, if I’m unable to get that sleep at night due to my child’s condition, I must do so at some point during the day when an opportunity arises.

 As much as my spouse and I want to be there for each other, our understandings are limited by different perspectives.
-We have needed someone on the outside, who isn’t as emotionally entangled in our child’s care, to help each of us on our own individual journey to acceptance and coping.
+We have needed someone on the outside who isn’t as emotionally entangled in our child’s care to help each of us on our own individual journey to acceptance and coping.
 During my most intense season, I met with a counselor who helped me deal with my accumulated grief and stress.
 This took a lot of pressure off of my husband who was already carrying his share.
 While this individual shouldn’t take the place of communicating with your spouse, a sympathetic friend, relative, or fellow mother can be an additional lifeline for the emotional support you need.

 We can’t leave our daughter with just any sitter.
 It has to be someone who isn’t intimidated by her challenges and who we trust completely in light of them.
 Instead of forfeiting the idea of ever having childcare, we made the effort to find a few people willing and able to care for our child, and then gave them the additional training needed, allowing us to leave in confidence.
 Once you find good sitters they can quickly become part of the family, so do whatever it takes to make them feel appreciated.
 There are also potential respite options for an afternoon, evening, or weekend that are available at home or at a licensed facility.
-Some non-profit organization even offer it for free.
+Some non-profit organizations even offer it for free.
 However, if you find it a challenge to locate respite care near you, try asking your local government or other organizations who can perhaps guide you to grants to help meet the costs.
 Stop believing the lie that you are all alone and take the time to build a capable support team that can share the burden.

 You know, those people you used to hang out with before having children?
 Reconnect.
 You may not have time to maintain many relationships outside of the family, but try to connect with one or two people who’s company you find energizing and encouraging.

-5. Exercise.
 The regimen will do wonders to release stress, boost self-esteem, and keep one physically fit (with a strong back and arms) to meet the demands of a significantly dependent child.
 Endorphins are your friend, so kick them in gear to help stabilize your emotions and release the physical effect of stress on your body.

 …what my child needs most, is the healthiest version of me.